chanship/Database/README.md

 ## Running the tests

 1. You need to create/generate a set of [latitude,longitude] spatial coordinations for 10 locations.
-You can get the coordinates by using Google Maps.
-Select any point and right click then choose "What's here?"

 2. KML is a map-oriented file format, with XML tags.
 Each location you surveyed will be a 'placemark' in your .kml file(specified using coords and labels)